2025–26 Oakland Golden Grizzlies men's basketball team

-The 2025–26 Oakland Golden Grizzlies men's basketball team represents Oakland University during the 2025–26 NCAA Division I men's basketball season.
-The Golden Grizzlies, led by 42nd-year head coach Greg Kampe, play their home games at the OU Credit Union O'rena in Auburn Hills, Michigan as members of the Horizon League.
+The 2025–26 Oakland Golden Grizzlies men's basketball team represented Oakland University during the 2025–26 NCAA Division I men's basketball season.
+The Golden Grizzlies, led by 42nd-year head coach Greg Kampe, played their home games at the OU Credit Union O'rena in Auburn Hills, Michigan as members of the Horizon League.

 Previous season

 The Golden Grizzlies finished the 2024–25 season 16–18, 11–9 in Horizon League play to finish as Horizon League regular season champions.
 They defeated Green Bay, Milwaukee in the Horizon League tournament but lost to Robert Morris in overtime during the semifinals.

+Preseason

+On October 8, 2025, the Horizon League released their preseason poll.
+Oakland was picked to finish second in the conference, while receiving seven first-place votes.
+One player was named to the preseason All-Horizon League First Team.